DUI Field Sobriety Tests

 Portable Breath Test

 Officers often want to make sure you are DUI before making an arrest, so they offer a portable breath test.
-Any competent DUI lawyer in Washington can keep portable breath test results out of your trial, because they are unreliable.
+Any competent DUI attorney in Washington can keep portable breath test results out of your trial, because they are unreliable.
 Because they are inadmissible at trial, you decision to take or refuse the portable breath test matters little at trial.
 However, the results of a portable breath test can be used in pretrial hearings to attack or support probable cause when trying to suppress evidence.
 Therefore, there may be reasons for and against taking a portable breath test.
 Some individuals who think they might be below the legal limit may wish to take a practice go before deciding whether to provide a later breath test at the police station or jail.